Academic Dishonest Policy

 - An instructor who has reason to believe that plagiarism or cheating has occurred shall:

 - If the instructor suspects plagiarism or cheating during a final exam period, and timely resolution is not possible, the professor shall assign the student(s) involved a grade of "I" and provide the student(s) with a written explanation.
-The faculty member shall meet with the student(s) no later than the first week of classes the following semester to complete the steps outlined above.
+Whenever possible, the faculty member shall offer to meet with the student(s) no later than the first week of classes the following semester to complete the steps outlined above.

 - provide the student a copy of the form filed by the reporting instructor, noting on the form the date on which it was delivered to the student,